 Media Contact: Bill Ward, Tel.
 (813) 276-8910; Cell (813) 955-2526

-TAMPA -- The 2021 limit for assessment value increases of Homestead property has been released by the Florida Department of Revenue (FDOR) and once again, there's good news for the state's homeowners.
+TAMPA -- The 2022 limit for assessment value increases of Homestead property has been released by the Florida Department of Revenue (FDOR).

-This year, the maximum increase on the assessed value of a Homestead property in Florida has been capped at 1.4 percent.
-Assuming you have not added any new construction to your Homestead property, your assessed value cannot increase more than 1.4 percent in 2021.
-For most homeowners, this will likely result in a small increase in the assessed value of their home.
+This year, the maximum increase on the assessed value of a Homestead property in Florida has been capped at 3 percent.
+Assuming you have not added any new construction to your Homestead property, your assessed value cannot increase more than 3 percent in 2022.

-The current cap is down from the 2020 limit of 2.3 and is equal to the current change in the Consumer Price Index (CPI) change is 7 percent.
-However, thanks to the limits established in 1995 by Save Our Homes, an amendment to the Florida constitution.
-This amendment caps the annual increase on the assessed value of Homesteaded properties at 3 percent, or the change in the CPI, whichever is less.
+The current Consumer Price Index (CPI) change is 7 percent.
+However, thanks to the limits established in 1995 by the Save Our Homes amendment to the Florida constitution, the annual increase on the assessed value of Homesteaded properties cannot exceed 3 percent, or the change in the CPI, whichever is less.

 In order to receive these benefits, you must apply and qualify for a Homestead Exemption, or already have a property that is receiving Homestead Exemption.
 If you have not applied for Homestead Exemption and own a property in Hillsborough County that is your primary residence, you can submit a Homestead application online by visiting this HCPA web page: https://homestead.hcpafl.org/ApplyOnline/WebForm1.aspx

 For more information on the Save our Homes cap limits, as well as Portability, please call the HCPA at (813) 272-6100.
 You can also learn more by visiting the FDOR web site at this address: